By Daniel Libit

 Update 10/23/17: NMFishbowl.com has now obtained the First Amended Professional Services Agreement between UNM and Bruce Black, which the Albuquerque Journal first reported on Sep.
 29. According to the agreement, Black’s investigation is scheduled to be completed by no later than next Tuesday, Oct.
 31. The contract, which will pay Black up to $37,000, including expenses, is set to terminate on that date.

 In a rather conspicuous way, UNM has attempted to occlude the fact that Lobo football coach Bob Davie is the main target of the investigaiton.
 The agreement itself strains to avoid identifying Davie, and further seeks to shroud Black’s work behind the veil of attorney-client privilege.
 This is not a courtesy the school has traditionally extended to those it investigates, either via its Internal Audit department or by an outside firm.
-As the Journal previously noted, when Black was hired earlier this year to investigate claims of financial impropriety made against Jack Fortner, Fortner’s name and the specific allegations against him were made explicit in the agreement.
+When Black was hired earlier this year to investigate Fortner, the former regent’s name appeared in the service agreement, along with the specific allegations being looked into.

 On Sep.
 13, NMFishbowl.com made a public records request for “any/all documents relating to agreements entered into by UNM and an outside entity for the purposes of investigating Lobo football coach Bob Davie, since Jan.
 1, 2017.”
 Two weeks later, UNM denied that request, claiming that there were “no responsive documents located.”
 That same day, UNM provided the Albuquerque Journal a copy of Black’s agreement.
 Earlier this month, NMFishbowl.com sent an email to UNM, objecting to the claim that no documents existed for the aforementioned request.